Transfer Pricing Tool

 Limitation: This tool benchmarks distribution margins using TNMM.
 For retail groups where the distributor and principal share marketing intangibles, a profit split approach may be needed — consult a transfer pricing specialist.

-Worked Example: European Limited-Risk Distributor — TNMM with Operating Margin
+Worked example: European Limited-Risk Distributor — TNMM with Operating Margin

 Scenario: A German principal entity supplies branded consumer electronics to a French limited-risk distributor.
 The French entity handles local logistics, warehousing, and customer relationships but does not own the brand IP.
 We benchmark the French distributor's operating margin against 8 comparable European distributors.